Type variance: Use-site variance annotations (wildcards)

+<T extends Comparable<? super T>> T max(Collection<? extends T> coll);

 Comparing declaration-site and use-site annotations

 Use-site variance annotations provide additional flexibility, allowing more programs to type check.
 However, they have been criticized for the complexity they add to the language, leading to complicated type signatures and error messages.

 One way to assess whether the extra flexibility is useful is to see if it is used in existing programs.
 A survey of a large set of Java libraries found that 39% of wildcard annotations could have been directly replaced by declaration-site annotations.
 Thus the remaining 61% is an indication of places where Java benefits from having the use-site system available.

 In a declaration-site language, libraries must either expose less variance, or define more interfaces.
 For example, the Scala Collections library defines three separate interfaces for classes which employ covariance: a covariant base interface containing common methods, an invariant mutable version which adds side-effecting methods, and a covariant immutable version which may specialize the inherited implementations to exploit structural sharing.
 This design works well with declaration-site annotations, but the large number of interfaces carry a complexity cost for clients of the library.
 And modifying the library interface may not be an option—in particular, one goal when adding generics to Java was to maintain binary backwards compatibility.

 On the other hand, Java wildcards are themselves complex.
 In a conference presentation Joshua Bloch criticized them as being too hard to understand and use, stating that when adding support for closures "we simply cannot afford another wildcards".
 Early versions of Scala used use-site variance annotations but programmers found them difficult to use in practice, while declaration-site annotations were found to be very helpful when designing classes.
 Later versions of Scala added Java-style existential types and wildcards; however, according to Martin Odersky, if there were no need for interoperability with Java then these would probably not have been included.